DeveshR011/grotesque.ai/README.md

 # Grotesque AI

-> A fully **offline**, privacy-first voice assistant for Windows — powered by local LLMs, Whisper STT, Piper TTS, and a hot-pluggable intent-router plugin system.
+> A fully **offline**, privacy-first voice assistant for Windows, powered by local LLMs, Whisper STT, Piper TTS, and a hot-pluggable intent-router plugin system.

 ---